 EH Re AG and EH Ré SA are the EH Group reinsurance companies providing reinsurance solutions and capacity to all EH Group companies.
-In addition, it covers the related non-consolidated companies in Austria, Portugal, Israel and Solunion, the Euler Hermes' Joint Venture with Mapfre for the Spanish and Latin American countries.
+In addition, it covers the related non-consolidated companies in Austria, Portugal, Israel and Solunion, the Euler Hermes' Joint Venture with Mapfre for the Spanish and Latin American countries and the surety & guarantee business of the worldwide Allianz entities.

-Since the beginning of 2012, EH Ré SA has started to assume not only trade credit insurance from EH Group companies, but also surety & guarantee and fidelity business from EH Group although most of this business is now directly ceded to EH Re AG.
+Since the beginning of 2012, EH Ré SA has started to assume not only trade credit insurance from EH Group companies, but also surety & guarantee and fidelity business although most of this business is now directly ceded to EH Re AG.

-Mainly the business from the EH business units located in the European Union (EU) are ceded to EH Ré SA with the exception of the German, French and Italian branches of Euler Hermes SA (EH SA) whereas the Asian Pacific branches of EH SA started to cede directly to EH Ré SA from underwriting year 2017.
-From underwriting year 2018 onwards, Acredia & Cosec stopped ceding to EH Ré SA and now cede directly to EH Re AG.
+Mainly the business from the EH business units located in the European Union (EU) is ceded to EH Ré SA with the exception of the German, French and Italian branches of Euler Hermes SA (EH SA) whereas the Asian Pacific branches of EH SA started to cede directly to EH Ré SA from the underwriting year 2016.
+From the underwriting year 2018 onwards, Acredia & Cosec stopped ceding to EH Ré SA and now cede directly to EH Re AG.
+From the underwriting year 2020 onwards, Greece stopped ceding to EH Ré SA and now cedes directly to EH Re AG.

-EH Ré SA has two main LoBs: credit insurance, surety and guarantee although these last one is now marginal for EH Ré SA as ceded directly to EH Re AG.
+Thus, EH Ré SA has two main LoBs: credit insurance, surety, and guarantee.
 For the purposes of SII reporting, these LoBs fit into the SII LoB: "9. credit and suretyship insurance".